eslint/rfcs/designs/2022-languages/README.md

     columnStart?: 0 | 1;

     /**
-     * The property to read the node name from.
+     * The property to read the node type from.
 Used in selector querying.
      */
-    nodeName: string;
+    nodeTypeKey: string;

     /**
      * Validates languageOptions for this language.